fl0v/retracker/docs/BITTORRENT.md

 - **Regular announces** respect the tracker's `interval` / `min interval`; **event announces (`started`, `completed`, `stopped`) and scrapes are sent immediately** (subject to local rate limiting)
 - `uploaded`, `downloaded`, and `left` are included on **ALL** announces, including event announces
 - A well-behaved client sends `event=stopped` immediately when a torrent is stopped/removed or on clean exit, so trackers can drop the peer quickly
+- **Paused torrents do not send `stopped` events** - the tracker will keep the peer entry until timeout
 - qBittorrent's multi-tracker behavior depends on the "Always announce to all trackers in a tier" and "Always announce to all tiers" options; disabling them moves it closer to the BEP 12 spec semantics
+- Event announces ignore the normal `interval`, but clients still rate-limit across torrents to avoid spamming trackers

 ## Additional References